 Today, Local 462 has a broad scope.
 We represent members in such diverse industries as Bakeries, Dairies, and Confectionery plants.
 There are also novelty manufacturers, food service workers, flooring distributors, coffin delivery, office cleaners, and a number of other general area workers.

-Local 462’s current executive was elected on June 12, 2010, by the membership of the Local.
+Local 462’s current executive was elected in 2016, by the membership of the Local.
 Since our Merger with CAW in 2000, Local 462 has taken control of it’s own affairs to a much larger degree than we ever could under the direction of our previous parent Unions.
 With teh creation of UNIFOR we will only get better.
 "It's Time."

 We have recently been going through many evolutionary changes and will continue to do so in the near future.
 History is not static but is a living process.
 Every month, every year and every decade will add another chapter.